k3rcaft/java-core-ft-oca/docs/javabuildingblocks/3-understanding-package-declarations-and-imports.md

 }
 ```

-(1) :point_right: java lang package is automatically considered to be imported. </br>
+(1) :point_right: java lang package is automatically considered to be imported. <br>
 (2) (3) :point_right: import same packages.

 In addition, we don't need imports a class that is in the same package as the